 Polarsteps vs Google Maps 2026: Journal or Navigator?

-Polarsteps auto-tracks your route into a shareable, printable journal; Google Maps navigates, finds transit, and works offline.
-Most travelers use both.
+Polarsteps auto-tracks your route into a shareable, printable journal.
+Google Maps handles directions, transit, and offline maps.
+Most travelers run both.

 Quick verdict

 These two barely overlap.
-Polarsteps is a travel journal: it tracks your route automatically by GPS, builds a visual map-and-photo diary of your trip, lets friends follow along, and can be printed as a book.
-Google Maps is a navigation tool: turn-by-turn directions, local transit, offline maps, and place discovery.
-One records the journey, the other gets you through it.
-Both are free (Polarsteps only charges for optional printed books).
-Most travelers run Google Maps to get around and let Polarsteps log the trip in the background.
+Polarsteps is a travel journal.
+It tracks your route automatically by GPS, builds a map-and-photo diary of your trip, lets friends follow along, and can be printed as a book.
+Google Maps is a directions tool: turn-by-turn routing, local transit, offline maps, place discovery.
+One records the journey.
+The other gets you through it.
+Both are free, and Polarsteps only charges for optional printed books.
+Most travelers run Google Maps to get around and leave Polarsteps logging the trip in the background.

 | Spec | Polarsteps | Google Maps |